DSP

 Design digital filters by specifying specifications.
 Visualize magnitude, phase, and impulse responses for FIR and IIR types.

-Equiripple FIR Filter Design using POCS
+Equiripple FIR Filter Design (POCS)

 2D Convolution